lkaihua/carp/dev.md

 ### Work log

+#### 2022-10-08

+- [ ]: Add endless scolling for all pages.
+Extract it to a common function.
+- [ ]: Add prompt when running server in terminal, to select destination folder, to enable password.
+- [ ]: Add QR code when running server in terminal

 #### 2022-04-12

 - Introduce a vitual dom scrolling library `clusterize.js` and combine with image `lazyload.js` to preview folders with huge number of images or videos.